gardhr/cosi/README.md

 The easiest way to use the Cosi library is to simply include "cosi_core.c" and then compile and run (same goes for the default interpreter/driver "cosi.c").
 Otherwise just define "cosi_standard_linkage" and compile the ".c" files separately as normal.

-To compile to cosi file interpreter:
+To compile the cosi file interpreter:

 `git clone https://github.com/gardhr/cosi`